-Augur is an open-source, decentralized prediction market where users can both create markets and vote on other market’s expected outcomes.
+Augur is an open-source, decentralized platform where users can both create prediction markets and vote on other market’s expected outcomes.

 Augur is a prediction market platform built on Ethereum.
 In a prediction market, users can express their opinions on the outcomes of different issues by buying shares in a given outcome.
 By allowing participants to win, and lose, real money, prediction markets incentivize individuals to express their convictions on a given subject.
 Augur’s REP token is used to incentivize honest and timely reporting on prediction market outcomes; REP holders who participate as reporters can earn a portion of platform fees.
 The system operates on the principle that the ‘wisdom of the crowd’ is a superior forecasting tool than individual views.
 It was one of the first Ethereum-based ICOs, raising $5 million in October 2015, and launched a beta in 2016.